d-i-ply/d-i-ply.github.io/_pages/furniture.md

 excerpt: "Are you a designer interested in having your ideas made real?
 Want to make a passive income?
 Submit your design here and get started.."
-intro:
-  - excerpt: 'Add your design into our product range and other people will get the opportunity to build and own YOUR design.
-Not only that, you will get an attractive fee for each of your designs sold!'

-# aligned left
-feature_row2:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.png
-    alt: "placeholder image 2"
-    title: "Placeholder Image Left Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Left aligned with `type="left"`'
-    url: "details"
-    btn_label: "Read More"
-    btn_class: "btn--primary"

 feature_row:
     #1 - chair